CALL FOR PROPOSALS

 The project seeks to achieve the following objectives:

-- To increase domestic resources for effective key population programming
+- To increase domestic resources for effective key population programming; and

 WHO IS ELIGIBLE TO APPLY

-Civil Society Organizations (CSOs) in Belize, Guyana, Jamaica, Suriname and the Republic of Trinidad & Tobago
+Civil Society Organizations serving key populations based in Belize, Suriname and Trinidad and Tobago.

-Each organization may apply for an award of a maximum of US$7,500 to support project-related costs for up to six (6) months.
-Allocation for salaries, stipends, incentives and overheads should not exceed 40% of the total budget for the grant.
+Each organization may apply for an award of maximum US$5,000 USD to support project-related costs for up to four (4) months.
+Allocations for salaries, stipends, incentives and overheads should not exceed 40% of the total budget for the grant.

-All proposals will be considered and reviewed by a committee, which will take into account the organization’s past grant performance and proposal for strengthening or expanding its current work.
+All proposals will be considered and reviewed by a Committee, which will consider the organization’s past grant performance and proposal for strengthening or expanding its current work.

 Project proposals will be reviewed and scored against the criteria outlined below: